phire/five_clique/README.md

  * Pruning was added to the main search.
    We keep track of branches that have been proven to not contain results, and avoid re-calculating them.
 This provides a 6-7x speedup.
- * The two steps were merged, which reduced the time to serialize and deserialize the file.
+ * The two steps were merged, which eliminated the time needed to serialize and deserialize the graph.
    With the other optimizations, this was now a major bottleneck
+ * (Contributed by @dougallj, twitter) Move the one-way relationship test from the O(n^5) search loop, to the the O(n^2) neighborhood building loop.
+This reduces significant strain on more expensive loop and results in a 2-3x speedup
+ * (Contributed by Dinoguy1000, gitlab) Fix typo that checked len(Nij) instead of len(Nijk)
+   It's about a 5% speedup
+ * Various small optimizations to the O(n^5) loop.
+It's really sensitive, especially in cpython

-With these improvement, execution time on my machine with regular python improves from 19.5min to just 36 seconds.
-Replacing cpython with pypy improves things further to about 14.5 seconds.
+With these improvement, execution time on my machine with regular python improves from 19.5min to just 14.5 seconds.
+Replacing cpython with pypy improves things further to about 5 seconds.

 ### Failed optimization ideas